MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/caccesstoken-class.md

 ### <a name="remarks"></a>Açıklamalar

-`CreateImpersonationToken`Yeni bir kimliğe bürünme belirteci oluşturmak için [DuplicateToken](/windows/win32/api/securitybaseapi/nf-securitybaseapi-duplicatetoken) çağırır.
+`CreateImpersonationToken`, yeni bir kimliğe bürünme belirteci oluşturmak için [DuplicateToken](/windows/win32/api/securitybaseapi/nf-securitybaseapi-duplicatetoken) çağırır.

 ##  <a name="createprimarytoken"></a>CAccessToken:: CreatePrimaryToken